May 4, 2023

-It’s never too early to start saving for retirement.
-An Individual Retirement Account (IRA) could help you build your nest egg; it’s a tax-advantaged investment account designed for long-term savings.
-If you’re debating between a Roth IRA vs. traditional IRA, the two most common types, you’ll want to consider the pros and cons of each.
+Individual retirement accounts (IRAs) are one of the most common types of investment accounts.
+If you’re debating between a Roth IRA vs. traditional IRA, you’ll want to consider the pros and cons of each.
 Both offer tax benefits, but they differ in important ways, including the timing of those tax benefits, accessibility of funds, and income limits.

 What is a Roth IRA?

 A Roth IRA is an individual retirement account you fund with after-tax income.
-By keeping your money in the account until retirement age, you can reap tax benefits.
-Your money grows tax-free while it’s in the account, and you don’t pay any taxes on earnings you withdraw after age 59½.
-Plus, you can withdraw funds you’ve contributed at any time without penalty.
+You can reap tax benefits by keeping your money in the account until retirement age.
+Your money grows tax-free while in the account and you don’t pay any taxes on withdrawals after age 59½.
+Plus, you can withdraw funds you’ve contributed at any time without penalty (early withdrawals on earnings are subject to a 10% tax penalty).

 Benefits of a Roth IRA